Île Amsterdam: Geography

+There are no lakes nor rivers on the island; the only freshwater bodies are small ponds on the plateau.
+The low altitude areas are dry and fires have happened repeatedly.

 Geology

 No historical eruptions are known, although the fresh morphology of the latest volcanism at Dumas Craters on the northeastern flank suggests it may have occurred as recently as the late 19th century.
 All the rocks are tholeiitic basalt and the oldest basalt sampled is no more than 720,000 years old.

 There are two stratovolcanoes being which dominates and is younger and Le Mount du Fernand.
 Vents manifest as either cones or craters include Cratere Antonelli, Le Brulot, Le Chaudron, Le Cyclope, Crateres Dumas, Le Forneau, Cratere Inferieur, Grande Marmite, Cratere Hebert, Museau De Tanche, Cratere de l'Olympe, Cratere Superieur, Crateres Venus, and Cratere Vulcain (see map on this page).

 The island is located on the mainly undersea Amsterdam–Saint Paul Plateau which is of volcanic hotspot origin.
 There is a magma chamber located at between 20–36 km depth below Amsterdam Island.
 The plateau which extends north west towards the Nieuw Amsterdam Fracture Zone (Amsterdam Fracture Zone) and south to beyond the island of St Paul with its presently known active area being delimited by the St. Paul Fracture Zone, is a 250 by 200 km feature of the sea floor near the Southeast Indian Ridge, which is an active spreading center between the Antarctic plate that the island lies on, and the Australian Plate.
 Helium isotopic compositional studies are consistent with its formation from the combined effects of accretion at the mid-ocean ridge ridge and mantle plume activity of a hot spot.
 This is either the Kerguelen hotspot or a potentially separate Amsterdam-Saint Paul hotspot but resolution of this issue is complicated by the recent volcanism on the island due to it being adjacent to the Southeast Indian Ridge.
 Recent authors have favoured a separate Amsterdam and St. Paul hotspot.
 There has been evidence at Boomerang Seamount to the north east of the island that Kerguelen-type source mantle exists beneath the Amsterdam and St. Paul Plateau.
-Which ever hot spot is responsible is moving south as Île Amsterdam rocks are older than St. Paul rocks.
+Whichever hot spot is responsible is moving south as Île Amsterdam rocks are older than St. Paul rocks.
 The Amsterdam–St. Paul Plateau while formed in the last 10 million years, started this formation beneath the Australian Plate so the island is built on the components of two tectonic plates.